giordebug/verbamanent/docs/source/faq.md

 # Humble FAQ
-We tried to collect common issues and questions we receive about 🐸TTS.
+We tried to collect common issues and questions we receive about 🐸tts.
 It is worth checking before going deeper.

 ## Errors with a pre-trained model.
 How can I resolve this?
-- Make sure you use the right commit version of 🐸TTS.
+- Make sure you use the right commit version of 🐸tts.
 Each pre-trained model has its corresponding version that needs to be used.
 It is defined on the model table.
-- If it is still problematic, post your problem on [Discussions](https://github.com/coqui-ai/TTS/discussions).
-Please give as many details as possible (error message, your TTS version, your TTS model and config.json etc.)
+- If it is still problematic, post your problem on [Discussions](https://github.com/coqui-ai/tts/discussions).
+Please give as many details as possible (error message, your tts version, your tts model and config.json etc.)
 - If you feel like it's a bug to be fixed, then prefer Github issues with the same level of scrutiny.

-## What are the requirements of a good 🐸TTS dataset?
+## What are the requirements of a good 🐸tts dataset?
 * {ref}`See this page <what_makes_a_good_dataset>`

 ## How should I choose the right model?
 - First, train Tacotron.
 It is smaller and faster to experiment with.
 If it performs poorly, try Tacotron2.
 - Tacotron models produce the most natural voice if your dataset is not too noisy.
-- If both models do not perform well and especially the attention does not align, then try AlignTTS or GlowTTS.
+- If both models do not perform well and especially the attention does not align, then try Aligntts or Glowtts.
-- If you need faster models, consider SpeedySpeech, GlowTTS or AlignTTS.
+- If you need faster models, consider SpeedySpeech, Glowtts or Aligntts.
 Keep in mind that SpeedySpeech requires a pre-trained Tacotron or Tacotron2 model to compute text-to-speech alignments.

 ## How can I train my own `tts` model?
-0. Check your dataset with notebooks in [dataset_analysis](https://github.com/coqui-ai/TTS/tree/master/notebooks/dataset_analysis) folder.
-Use [this notebook](https://github.com/coqui-ai/TTS/blob/master/notebooks/dataset_analysis/CheckSpectrograms.ipynb) to find the right audio processing parameters.
+0. Check your dataset with notebooks in [dataset_analysis](https://github.com/coqui-ai/tts/tree/master/notebooks/dataset_analysis) folder.
+Use [this notebook](https://github.com/coqui-ai/tts/blob/master/notebooks/dataset_analysis/CheckSpectrograms.ipynb) to find the right audio processing parameters.
 A better set of parameters results in a better audio synthesis.

 1. Write your own dataset `formatter` in `datasets/formatters.py` or format your dataset as one of the supported datasets, like LJSpeech.
     A `formatter` parses the metadata file and converts a list of training samples.

 2. If you have a dataset with a different alphabet than English, you need to set your own character list in the ```config.json```.
     - If you use phonemes for training and your language is supported [here](https://github.com/rhasspy/gruut#supported-languages), you don't need to set your character list.
-    - You can use `TTS/bin/find_unique_chars.py` to get characters used in your dataset.
+    - You can use `tts/bin/find_unique_chars.py` to get characters used in your dataset.

 3. Write your own text cleaner in ```utils.text.cleaners```.
 It is not always necessary, except when you have a different alphabet or language-specific requirements.
     - A `cleaner` performs number and abbreviation expansion and text normalization.
 Basically, it converts the written text to its spoken format.
     - If you go lazy, you can try using ```basic_cleaners```.

 4. Fill in a ```config.json```.
 Go over each parameter one by one and consider it regarding the appended explanation.
     - Check the `Coqpit` class created for your target model.
-Coqpit classes for `tts` models are under `TTS/tts/configs/`.
+Coqpit classes for `tts` models are under `tts/tts/configs/`.
     - You just need to define fields you need/want to change in your `config.json`.
 For the rest, their default values are used.
     - 'sample_rate', 'phoneme_language' (if phoneme enabled), 'output_path', 'datasets', 'text_cleaner' are the fields you need to edit in most of the cases.
-    - Here is a sample `config.json` for training a `GlowTTS` network.
+    - Here is a sample `config.json` for training a `Glowtts` network.
      ```json
     {
         "model": "glow_tts",